SQream/sqream_docs/reference/sql/sql_functions/index.rst

 SQL Functions
 ****************

-SQream DB supports functions from ANSI SQL, as well as others for compatibility.
+SQream supports functions from ANSI SQL, as well as others for compatibility.

-Summary of functions
+Summary of Functions
 =======================

 .. contents::